Xarelto Side Effects

 However, not all blood clots are bad.
 Blood clotting helps to naturally stop blood flow in the event of an injury.
 Without this form of natural protection, the body can no longer prevent a brain hemorrhage after a fall, or stop the flow of blood from a small cut.

-What makes Xarelto even more dangerous, is that unlike generic drug warfarin, it doesn’t have an antidote to stop the bleeding, nor does it require regular blood monitoring.
-This means that doctors not only lack an easy way of fighting this dangerous side effect, they also have a harder time of spotting patients with a higher risk of bleeding.
+What makes Xarelto even more dangerous, is that unlike generic drug warfarin, it did not have an antidote to stop the bleeding until seven years after it was first prescribed.
+Nor does Xarelto require regular blood monitoring.
+This means that doctors not only lacked an easy way of fighting this dangerous side effect, they also had a harder time spotting patients with a higher risk of bleeding.

 When to Seek Medical Attention for Blood Loss